RBC-DSAI-IITM/crai-hugo/content/english/collaborators/NITI-Aayog.md

 NITI Aayog has partnered with RBCDSAI and IIT Madras in founding of the Centre for Responsible AI at IIT Madras and will be collaborating with various activities at the centre.

-In the past, Prof. Balaraman Ravindran and team from RBCDSAI has contributed to the first two reports published by NITI Aayog on Responsible AI and is contributing to the third report which is in progress.
+In the past, Prof. Balaraman Ravindran and team from RBCDSAI, IIT Madras has contributed to the two documents published by NITI Aayog – Reponsible AI Approach Document for India <a href="https://www.niti.gov.in/sites/default/files/2021-02/Responsible-AI-22022021.pdf" target="_blank">Part 1: Principles for Responsible AI (published in February 2021)</a> and <a href="https://www.niti.gov.in/sites/default/files/2021-08/Part2-Responsible-AI-12082021.pdf" target="_blank">Part 2: Operationalizing Principles for Responsible AI (published in August 2021)</a>.